NicoleZFortuna/Rpackages/README.md

 > folder (the proper format for internal data).
 >
 > The issue with simply adding the `internal = TRUE` argument to each
-> instance of the `use_data` function in the example we have discussed
+> instance of the `use_data` function in the example we have discussed,
 > is that you will overwrite the sysdata.rda each time you use the
 > function.
 Therefore, if you have multiple data objects that you want
 > to make internal, you should combine all the relevant files in the